RobinWierenga/facebookfriends/README.md

 The database is filled with 11.110 rows, this is equal to 5 levels of friends.
 To increase the amount of friends change the MAX_DEPTH var in DatabaseSeeder.php and run docker-compose run --rm artisan db:seed.
 This will delete all data from the db and increasing this value will take some time to fill the db (1 min for 1 million rows.. so around 10 mins for 10 million for a depth of 7).

+## Code

+Main breath-first-search logic is located in FacebokFriendRepository.php.

 ## Persistent MySQL Storage